The Natural Wonder of Canoe Country

 - Vermilion Batholith - primarily a granite formation existing from Snowbank Lake northeast through Crooked to LacLaCroix Lake.

-THE NIGHT SKY
+THE BOUNDARY WATERS NIGHT SKY

 The rippling, spiraling light green vapors dance across the black sky - leaping, soaring, disappearing, only to reappear stronger and more vibrant than before.
 For those who have never experienced the northern lights, also known as the Aurora Borealis, the night sky will never be looked upon the same.

-The beauty of the northern lights begin as solar flares that move into space creating solar winds.
+The beauty of the northern lights begins as solar flares that move into space creating solar winds.
 As the winds travel towards the earth, they are caught up in Birkland currents that exist outside the earth's atmosphere.
 The currents enter the earth's atmosphere containing highly excited electrons.
 As the electrons pass through the atmosphere they collide with either oxygen or nitrogen atoms.
-The varying green, reds and blues that we visibly see are the result of these collisions.
+The varying green, reds, and blues that we visibly see are the result of these collisions.

 The northern lights are constantly occurring 24 hours a day as the auroral ovals.
 These auroral ovals exist above the north and south poles.
 The best times to view northern lights are on clear evenings, closest to the new moon.
 They keep no schedule, so patience and vigilance on the part of the viewer is a must.
 Sometimes the northern lights will appear as little more than a light green haze just above the north shore tree line.
-On other nights, you will see a show of greens, red and blues that entertain for hours.
+On other nights, you will see a show of greens, reds, and blues that entertain for hours.

 A unique website located at http://www.spaceweather.com/ offers detailed information on solar flares, and when the "flares" will most likely reach the earth for peak viewing.
 The site also hosts spectacular photos of northern lights and other northern light information.